Runtime Flow

 completed_md --> summary["Append synthetic session.summary block"]

-summary --> footer["Append trailing commit footer"]
+summary --> footer["Append trailing workflow notices"]

 footer --> active_prompt["Append active-turn prompt block"]